microsoft/vscode-docs/blogs/2022/03/28/increase-productivity-with-containers.md

 ## Containers in the cloud

 Running containers in the cloud is not a new concept; in fact, [one study](https://www.datadoghq.com/container-report/?utm_source=SocialMedia&utm_medium=Twitter&utm_campaign=OrganicPosting-containerreport) shows that at least half of all containers are running in the cloud.
 The basic infrastructure involves deploying a container to a cloud-hosted VM.
-For a development environment hosted in the cloud, the deployed container is the dev container that houses our code and dependencies.
-Developers can then connect to this VM to harness the power of containers in the cloud.
+We can deploy our dev container to the cloud  to provide a cloud-hosted development environment.

 VS Code’s entry into this space comes from powering [GitHub Codespaces](https://github.com/features/codespaces).
 Within minutes, you can create and configure a dev container hosted in the cloud that is ready whenever you need it.
 You can then connect via VS Code (in either the browser or desktop) to a development environment that is managed completely for you, no longer relying on your laptop’s resources to handle the demand.